-The Building also employs electronic surveillance devices throughout certain common areas.
-Two-way radio communication between the Management Office, Security Console and property staff, provide quick response to any issue.
+The building also employs electronic surveillance devices throughout certain common areas.
+Twoway radio communication between the Management Office, Security Console and property staff, provide quick response to any issue.

-While security officers, closed circuit cameras and the maintenance staff can provide basic protection for the Building, security is everyone's responsibility, and your cooperation and vigilance are essential.
+While security officers, closed circuit cameras and the maintenance staff can provide basic protection for the Building, security is everyone's responsibility, and your cooperation and vigilance is essential.

-Each tenant can be effective in preventing the loss of valuable personal and company property by maintaining careful vigilance and following safety procedures:
+Each tenant can be effective in preventing the loss of valuable personal and company property by maintaining careful vigilance observance of these common-sense and following safety procedures:

-- Be particularly observant of strangers in your area and if their identity cannot be readily established, immediately advise the Management Office. - Establish and use, within the occupied premises, a secured area for packages, purses, salable and transportable property, etc., and particularly any form of a negotiable instrument or petty cash.
-We recommend a GSA approved fire safe. - At the end of each working day, store small personal and company items of value, in a locked desk, credenza, file cabinet or other secured location. - Use strong passwords, GPS locating apps or locking cables, if possible, for laptops and other electronic devices. - File cabinet drawers should be closed at the end of the working day and secured nightly. - Be certain that all public corridor egress doors are locked at the conclusion of standard business hours on each business day and when your receptionist leaves the premises. - Enforce strict control of keys and access cards.
+- Be particularly observant of strangers in your area and if their identity cannot be readily established, advise the Management Office immediately.
+Our ability to take positive action may be wholly dependent on speedy notification. - Establish and use, within the occupied premises, a secured area for packages, purses, salable and transportable property, etc., and particularly any form of a negotiable instrument or petty cash.
+We recommend a GSA approved fire safe. - At the end of each working day, store small personal and company items of value, such as hand-sized dictating machines, calculators, etc., in a locked desk, credenza, file cabinet or other secured location. - Use strong passwords, GPS locating apps or locking cables, if possible, Personal computers and large calculators should be bolted to the desk.
+Particular care should be taken for the security of laptops, computers and other electronic devices.
+Tablets are easily transported and readily marketable. - File cabinet drawers should be closed at the end of the working day and all file cabinets that are provided with locks should be secured nightly. - Be certain that all public corridor egress doors are locked at the conclusion of standard business hours on each business day and when your receptionist leaves the premises. - Enforce strict control of keys and access cards.
 Please notify the Management Office when any employees are terminated. - Promptly report the loss of property or any suspicious event to Security.
 Serial numbers of all valuable items should be recorded and retained in a file to aid police in recovering property in the event of a loss or theft. - Articles of value (handbags and coats) should not be left in open, unattended reception areas or on desks in offices at any time. - Never leave a vault or safe open while out of the office.
 Thoroughly spin the combination lock when closing a vault or safe.
 Do not leave a vault or safe combination in a desk.

 Special care should be taken during certain times best suited for pilferage, i.e., the first 30 minutes after opening, lunch hours and just before closing.
 These are the times of maximum movement of personnel and absence from work areas and offices.
 You may request additional checks of your offices by contacting the Management Office.

-Fire Life Safety
+Introduction to Fire Safety